COVID-19 guidance document for long-term care homes in Ontario

 Per section 1.1 of the Minister’s Directive, licensees, in consultation with their joint health and safety committees or health and safety representatives, if any, shall ensure measures are taken to prepare for and respond to a COVID‑19 outbreak, including ensuring the development and implementation of a COVID‑19 Outbreak Preparedness Plan.
 This plan must, among other things, include conducting regular IPAC audits in accordance with this guidance document.

-Homes must complete IPAC audits every two weeks unless in outbreak.
-When a home is in outbreak, IPAC audits must be completed weekly.
+Homes must complete IPAC audits at least quarterly, in alignment with the requirement under the IPAC standard.
+When a home is in COVID‑19 outbreak, IPAC audits must be completed weekly.

 Homes are reminded that IPAC audits should be rotated across shifts, including evenings and weekends.